Peddinti-Sriram-Bharadwaj/CashFlow/README.md

 # Cashflow Project README

 ## Project Overview
-**Cashflow** is a robust financial management application built entirely in C, designed to facilitate secure cash flow tracking and forecasting.
-The application employs a steel thread approach, ensuring a well-structured and efficient codebase.
+**Cashflow** is a robust financial management application built entirely in C, utilizing POSIX threading library, keeping security in mind.

 ## Architecture
 The application is divided into three distinct layers for logical convenience: